 top of page

-OrnaMental Map workshop
+OrnaMental Map

-Skills to learn and objectives
+Skills to learn

-- improving kills in visual content making
+• Improving kills in visual content making

-- soft skills (work in group)
+• Soft skills (work in group)

-- awaking awareness about environment through recycling
+• Awareness about environment through recycling

-- discovery of local visual environment
+• Discovery of local visual environment

-- creating bridge between local culture, culture of origin and each other.
+• Creating bridges between local culture, culture of origin and each other.

-Why to work with ornaments ?
+Why to work with ornaments?

 Ornaments have dozens of different uses, functions and meanings broadcasting universal and very specific messages at the same time.
 Their main characteristics that make them apt to reuse and recycle :